 The employees of the subsidiaries of the Group established in the PRC (other than Hong Kong) participate in a defined contribution retirement benefit plan managed by the local government authority.
 Employees of these subsidiaries are entitled to retirement benefits, calculated based on a percentage of the defined salaries level in the PRC (other than Hong Kong), from the above mentioned retirement plan at their normal retirement age.
-During the year ended 31 December 2020, the majority of the obligation to the defined contribution retirement schemes were waived by local governments authority considering the effect of COVID-19 outbreak, the waived amount is around RMB3,293,000.
+During the year ended 31 December 2021, the majority of the obligation to the defined contribution retirement schemes were exempted by local government authorities considering the effect of COVID-19 outbreak.
+In 2022, the local government authorities did not grant such exemption.

 The Group also operates a Mandatory Provident Fund Scheme (the "MPF Scheme") under the Hong Kong Mandatory Provident Fund Scheme Ordinance for employees employed under the jurisdiction of the Hong Kong Employment Ordinance.
 The MPF Scheme is a defined contribution retirement plan administered by an independent trustee.
 Under the MPF Scheme, the employer and its employees are each required to make contributions to the plan at 5% of the employees' relevant income, subject to a cap of monthly relevant income of Hong Kong Dollar ("HK\$") 30,000.
-Contributions to the MPF Scheme vest immediately.
+Contributions to the MPF Scheme vest immediately, there is no forfeited contributions that may be used by the Group to reduce the existing level of contribution.